carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

 you type check every interface "satisfies its constraints given parameters and Self meet their constraints."
 The caller adding additional constraints won't invalidate that.

+FIXME: Need to validate references from `Self` and `.Self` at this stage.

 FIXME: invariants of normalized form